Southclaws/modern-webdev/README.md

     │   └── Documents/
     └── UserName/
         ├── Documents/
-            └── Projects/
+            └── MyNewCoolDirectory/
         ├── Music/
         └── Pictures/
 ```

-Then you could `cd Projects` and then move to the next bit.
+Then you could `cd MyNewCoolDirectory` and then move to the next bit.

 also notice how typing `mkdir` is _way_ faster than